System for Award Management: Transition to SAM

-beta.SAM.gov and DUNS to UID Change
+DUNS to UEI change and beta.SAM.gov

+In 2016, the government revised both the Federal Acquisition Regulation and Title 2 of the Code of Federal Regulations to remove any proprietary references to Dun & Bradstreet and the DUNS number as the unique entity identifier.
+From 2019–2022, the US government moved to a new unique entity identifier for federal awards management, a SAM-generated Unique Entity ID (UEI).
+Entities looking to receive a CAGE code no longer register for a DUNS number, but instead companies are issued a UEI after providing minimal documentation to prove ownership of their business.

 In 2021, SAM.gov merged with beta.SAM.gov to form a complete redesign as well as new user experience and closure of the popular government run FEDBIZOPPS site.
-In addition, entities looking to receive a CAGE Code no longer register for a DUNS number.
-Instead, companies are issued a UID after providing minimal documentation to prove ownership of their business.

-2022 Transition Issues
+2022 transition issues

 As of late 2022, the Federal Service Desk has seen an influx in civilian help desk tickets due to unclear instructions, delays, and user inability to update or register a CAGE Code.
 SAM.gov has been providing an automatic 30-day extension for any existing SAM.gov entity needing to be renewed with a registration date between April 29, 2022 and April 28, 2023.
 CAGE codes are vital for small business to receive grants and contracts.
-Many users are experiencing difficulty simply finding their entity in order to validate ownership - a burdensome new requirement once unnecessary due to prior issuance of a DUNS number.
+Many users are experiencing difficulty simply finding their entity in order to validate ownership—a burdensome new requirement once unnecessary due to prior issuance of a DUNS number.

-Paid Registration Services Controversy
+Paid registration services controversy

 Due to the complexity and time required to register a new CAGE Code, many small businesses are resorting to online paid registration services.
-Many business owners find themselves paying anywhere from $600 to $1,500 - often times not realizing SAM.gov does not cost anything to use.
+Many business owners find themselves paying anywhere from $600 to $1,500—often times not realizing SAM.gov does not cost anything to use.
 Some service providers offer a legitimate, fairly priced, needed service to individuals and businesses who simply cannot navigate the ever more complicated SAM.gov process.
 On the other hand, many services seek to appear as 'Official' CAGE Code registrars often bilking unsuspecting clients with thousands of dollars in fees by promising bid services.

+Federal Procurement Data System (FPDS)

+Contract data reports (the reporting function of FPDS.gov) were integrated into SAM.gov in October of 2020.
+The migration of FPDS.gov contract awards data and search capabilities integration to SAM.gov started as a soft launch in July 2025, and GSA completed the transition of FPDS ezSearch functionalities and decommissioned FPDS.gov in February 2026.
+The remaining government feeds are scheduled to sunset later in fiscal year 2026.